joefearnley/slow-carb-search/README.md

 ----

-I was interested in creating an application using the [Laravel Framework](http://laravel.com/) .
+I was interested in creating an application using [Firebase](https://www.firebase.com/) as a backend.
 This repo isn't intended to be installable, just a place to showcase the code I wrote in the process.